Jaycoobs/spotify-client/README.md

 7. Once the values are either set as environment variables or placed in the config file, you can run the client with python.

+### Dependencies

+Dependencies can be installed with pip

+- spotipy       - Used to interface with spotify
+- fuzzywuzzy    - Used for searching

 ### Usage

+Run the client.py file.
 When the client first starts, it will show a list of the user's saved tracks.

 - You can navigate the list by using the up and down arrow keys or page up and